 But given the increase in deliveries during lockdown, it can be hard to know who to contact if something hasn’t turned up and how to complain if you’ve not got what you’ve ordered.
-That’s why Resolver CEO Alex Neill has been talking to the BBC’s Your Money and Your Life this morning to answer these burning questions, and we have put together our guide on how to sort that dodgy delivery issue.
+We’ve put together our guide on how to sort that dodgy delivery issue.

 Delivery problems – know your rights

 Who do I complain to if my package hasn’t turned up?

 - When you enter in to an agreement with a retailer, your contract is with them, not with any third party they use.
 So if items you order are not delivered, or are left in an unauthorised place or another delivery-related problem occurs, it is the responsibility of the retailer to sort out the problem.

 - Of course, this doesn’t let the delivery company off the hook.
 Loads of the complaints we see revolve around how hard it is to contact them to arrange a collection or redelivery.
 A lack of phone numbers, direct email addresses and complicated websites drive many people to distraction.
 But as a general rule the retailer should be able to pin down where the driver was around the time of the delivery, who signed for the item, or where it was left.